theias/ias_package_shell/README.md

 The _Full Project_ template is a project template that ships with IAS Package Shell.
 It is the default project directory template that is used.

+It generates noarch / all arch packages.
+It can be used to generate other artifacts, such as Ruby Gems.

 ### Agnosticism